 Like I mentioned above, I enjoy eating these fresh but there are so many ways in which you could preserve them.
 I’m looking forward to making a jam next time I get a large harvest in my basket.
 You don’t see these ground cherries used much in herbal medicine; however, they are packed with vitamins and minerals and can serve as a great addition to your fall menu to help support healthy immune defense.
 They would be great addition to an immune support tonic.

 This is a North American naturalized herb from Europe, Northern Africa, and Southeast and Central Asia.
 Horehound is in the mint family, like rosemary and sage.
 It grows abundantly along the nature trails in small patches where we live, letting us know that this plant does not take much to cultivate.
 It’s best to start this plant from seed as it’s hard to find at nurseries as seedlings.
 Since it has already become naturalized, as a mindful gardener I would be strategic in your garden’s seed production, ensuring that you do not introduce more into the wild.

 Once established in the garden, it will thrive in areas of the garden that don’t get much attention.
 Even though this herb is in the mint family, it does not enjoy moist soil.

-Horehound has been traditionally used to treat coughs and can be made into tasty syrups and candies, perfect for kids.
+People have traditionally used horehound to treat coughs, and you can make it into tasty syrups and candies, perfect for kids.
 I like combining molasses, horehound and brandy for a tasty cough elixir.

 Note: Those pregnant or planning to become pregnant, breastfeeding or taking other medications should always consult with a professional health practitioner before taking herbal medicine.